 Tips to Land (and Keep) the Job You Want

 The top tip?
-Be yourself.
+Be yourself - just the professional version.

 The job search process is a funny thing.